-Straight arm pulldowns can offer many benefits but you may want other options.
-What are some alternatives to straight arm pulldowns with similar benefits?
+Modifying your pulldowns can offer positive effects but you may want something else.
+Discover some alternatives to straight arm pulldowns with similar benefits.

-Depending on how wide you hold your elbows, straight arm pulldowns will mainly isolate either your latissimus dorsi back muscle or your lower chest muscles.
+Depending on how wide you hold your elbows, straight arm pulldowns will mainly isolate either your latissimus dorsi back muscle or also work your lower chest muscles a nice amount.

 In turn, that means that straight arm pulldowns can help you build muscle mass, burn calories, and offer other typical exercise benefits.